-When a DNS client needs to look up a name used in a program, it queries DNS servers to resolve the name.
-Each query message the client sends contains three pieces of information, specifying a question for the server to answer:
+When you open your browser and type in “www.example.com”, or a DNS client needs to look up a name used in a program, it queries DNS servers to resolve the name.
+Each query message the client sends contains three pieces of information, specifying a question for the DNS server to answer:

-For example, the name specified could be the FQDN for a computer, such as “host-a.example.microsoft.com.”, and the query type specified to look for an address (A) resource record by that name.
-Think of a DNS query as a client asking a server a two-part question, such as “Do you have any A resource records for a computer named ‘hostname.example.microsoft.com.’?”
-When the client receives an answer from the server, it reads and interprets the answered A resource record, learning the IP address for the computer it asked for by name.
+Think of a DNS query as a client asking a server a two-part question, such as “Do you have any ‘A’ resource records for a website named ‘example.com.’?”
+When the client receives an answer from the DNS server, it reads and interprets the answered ‘A’ resource record, learning the IP address for the computer it asked for by name.

 In general, the DNS query process occurs in two parts:

 As you can see, there is more than meets the eye when it comes to DNS query resolution.
 If a DNS server does not provide an answer in a timely fashion, it can slow everything down.
 Until your browser knows the IP address for the URL you entered, it can’t do anything but wait.
 That’s why it’s important for authoritative DNS servers to be fast.
 Furthermore, if an authoritative DNS server goes down, then the query will eventually time-out and no answer will be provided.
 You’ve probably seen that from time-to-time as you perused the Internet clicking on a link for a site that never arrives.